-Learn more about our featured winery principals from the four divisions of Winebow Imports:
+Learn more about the women winery principals from Winebow Imports below.

 Elisabetta acquired her first winery in the Chianti Classico region in 1997 and a few years later, a long-standing property in Montalcino.
 In 2002, her growing appreciation of the Montalcino region led to the purchase and renovation of Altesino, which is now considered one of the top producers of Brunello in Tuscany.

-Pioneers in innovative winemaking and the revival of native Sardinian grapes, Valentina Argiolas and her family produce outstanding wines that reflect the very unique landscape and ancient traditions of their island.
+Pioneers in innovative winemaking and the revival of native Sardinian grapes, Valentina and her family produce outstanding wines that reflect the unique landscape and ancient traditions of their island.
+She is is part of the third generation to run Argiolas, together with her cousin Antonio and sister Francesca.

 Maria Iris Bertarelli